Contents

 - Documentation of any spills during injection operations and estimates of quantity released

-Records of all C analyses and injection masses (e.g. weigh scale tickets) must be maintained by the injection facility and provided for verification purposes for a period of five years.
+Records of all C analyses and injection masses (e.g. weigh scale tickets) must be maintained by the injection facility and provided for verification purposes for a period of five years after the end of the monitoring period.

-The calculation of , is determined by the requirements of the Biomass Feedstock Accounting Module v1.2.
+The calculation of , is determined by the requirements of the Biomass Feedstock Accounting Module.

 See Section 3 of the Biomass Feedstock Accounting Module

-is the total quantity of GHG emissions from operations and embodied emissions for a batch .
+is the total quantity of GHG emissions for a batch .
 This can be calculated as:

 (Equation 7)